YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 * [4th Generation: 2022–2031]({{< ref "/4th-gen.md" >}} "4th Generation K-pop")

 ### (EXTRA) Border Years: 2001–2002
 Around 2001 to 2002, the K-pop music industry slowed down and many groups from the 1st Generation went on hiatus and later disbanded.
 It was not until 2003 that it started to pick-up again thanks to the continued efforts of solo acts from 1st Generation *BoA* and *Jang Na Ra*; and 2nd Generation *Gummy* and *Se7en*.
-By 2004 and 2005 we've seen the resurgence of K-pop groups which was re-ignited by *TVXQ!*, *SS501*, and *Super Junior*.
+By 2004 and 2005 we have seen the resurgence of K-pop groups which was re-ignited by *TVXQ!*, *SS501*, and *Super Junior*.

 ### (EXTRA) Border Years: 2011–2012
-In 2009 and 2010, we've seen the best girl groups in the likes of *2NE1*, *T-ara*, *f(x)*, *SISTAR*, *miss A*, and *Girl's Day*, to mention a few.
+In 2009 and 2010, we have seen the best girl groups in the likes of *2NE1*, *T-ara*, *f(x)*, *SISTAR*, *miss A*, and *Girl's Day*, to mention a few.
 The following year, 2011, marked the end of the 2nd Generation of K-pop music with *Block B* and *Apink*.
 The 3rd Generation of K-pop started in 2012 with a bang.
 This was the year when *EXO* debuted and in 2013 *BTS* followed.

 ### (EXTRA) Border Years: 2021–2022
 These are the border years where there are a lot of disagreements: when did the 3rd Generation end and the 4th Generation start?

 Some fans claim that groups like *NCT*, who debuted in 2016, are 4th Generation but groups which debuted in the same year like *I.O.I*, *gu9udan*, and *BLΛƆKPIИK* are still 3rd Generation acts.
 Moving to 2018, _IZ*ONE_ and *(G)I-DLE* are 3rd Generation but *Stray Kids* and *LOOΠΔ* are 4th Generation.
 It continues on in 2019 and 2020, some K-pop acts, be it a group or solo, are 3rd Generation while some of those who debuted in the same year are 4th Generation.
+In yet another list, they claim that the 4th Generation of K-pop started in 2018 but they tagged *LOOΠΔ* as a 2016 girl group in the 4th generation.

+It does not end there, boy groups and girl groups have different start and end years for each generation because of all the subjective criteria being used, while the solo acts are largely ignored or just lumped to whichever generation they fit.

 None of it makes any sense.
+This is why a *calendar year*-based list is the best option to put order into chaos that is *K-pop Generations*.

-This is why I came up with this *calendar year*-based K-pop Generations list: to make it clear and easy when each generation starts and ends.
-In this particular situation, the 3rd Generation ended on December 31, 2021 while the 4th Generation started on January 1, 2022.
-The last 3rd Generation debut was *IVE* and the first 4th Generation debut was supergroup *GOT the beat* and newcomer group *Kep1er*.
+This means that the 3rd Generation of K-pop music [acts] ended on December 31, 2021 and the 4th Generation started on January 1, 2022.
+The last to debut as a 3rd Generation K-pop was *IVE* and the first 4th Generation debut are *GOT the beat* (a subgroup of supergroup *Girls On Top*) and newcomer group *Kep1er* (hailing from the talent competition *Girls Planet 999*).

 ## Coincidence?
 Is setting the K-pop Generations on 10 *calendar years* the right thing to do?
 It probably is.
 Consider the following …